ax-va/Python-Example-Collection/terms.md

 Mock objects are typically intended to be objects that are used in place of the real implementation.
 Mock objects are sometimes called test doubles, spies, fakes, or stubs.

+**Mock drift = the interface to be mocked changes, while the mock in the test code doesn't.**

 **Monkey patch = a technique used to dynamically update the behavior of a piece of code at run-time**

 **MRO = Method Resolution Order**